ewalti/oculustube/README.md

 OculusTube
 ======

-An Ember.js application wrapper of the YouTube API to watch Oculus Rift movies
+An Ember.js application wrapper of the YouTube API to watch Oculus Rift movies.

 Responsive Design
 ------